browngirlbooklover/bg-book-lover/README.md

 Some component in this starter is from [charka](https://chakra-ui.com/).

+## Animation

+[Framer Motion](https://www.framer.com/api/motion/) is used as the animated library.
+A default fade in and out animation has been applied on to page transitions.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: